DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 - chat with current teachers
 - find out what a career in teaching is really like
 - watch presentations which provide detailed guidance on how to get into teaching, the application process and funding your training

+### Online question and answer sessions

+There are online, text-based sessions where you can ask a panel of specialists the questions that matter to you.
+These sessions, run by DfE, cover a range of different topics so you can post specific questions and receive advice tailored to your particular circumstances.

+### Training provider events

+You could also attend a training provider event, either online or in person, and hear directly from teacher training providers about the courses they offer and how to apply.

 <a href="/events" class="button">Search for an event</a>